Barbecue

 Burgoo that is so famous in Kentucky, although the stew served in our

-Each barbecue cook had his own special sauce that he made up with which
+Every barbecue cook had his own special sauce that he made up

 to baste his meat.
 Modern barbecue is heavy on sauce but traditional